ClaikoCode/Portfolio/DevJourney.md

 ## Day 8

 Converting the navbar file to Typescript revealed that I was not using React optimally.
 Using document.querySelector() returns a regular Element in TS, which did not have the offsetHeight field.
 This revealed that I should be checking if it is indeed a HTML element or not.
 That type DOES have the field I was looking for.
 The same thing should have been applied to the navbar element I was fetching from the DOM but as the navbar itself is a React element, a better way of handling it is through react refs.
 Because I have a background in C++, I am very comfortable with references as a concept, so this felt natural.

+## Day 9

+This day consisted of applying a pre-defined color palette to my portfolio.
+I have wanted to do this for a while and finally decided to do it when I had to copy paste yet another color to fix some contrasting issues with my wordmark images.
+This type of code duplication is not maintainable, even if I'm working entirely alone on this project.
+I want my portfolio to have harmony and cohesion between all its elements, which a palette would solve nicely.

+I searched up some example palettes and learned how to use CSS variables to define a set of four colors in the root of the page.
+From these variables I defined app-specific color variables such as "element-base-color" and "detail-color".
+These variables were swapped out for the majority of the colors defined in all other CSS files.
+If I want to change how my page looks in the future, I simply have to update four lines and the rest should solve itself.

+I also updated several elements to have better spacing and improved consistency of padding and margin usage.
+I noticed I had a more intuitive understanding of the boxmodel when implementing these adjustments as I was often able to replicate whatever vision I had in my head in CSS code, which I was happily surprised about.